jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Feature Scaling (normalization)

 As we find out, we want the feature input to the network to be scaled correctly (normalized).
-If the features do not have the proper scale, it will be much more difficult for the gradient descent to work.
-The training parameters may oscillate.
+If the features do not have the proper scale, it will be much harder for the gradient descent to work.
+The training parameters may oscaillate.

 <div class="imgcap">
 <img src="/assets/dl/gauss_s.jpg" style="border:none;width:40%">